aneeza21/Burgerlicious/README.md

 # ITSE476 - PHASE 1
-# RESTURANT MANAGEMENT SYSTEM
-# Look around first
-# Start From what you have
+# But First, Look Around: List all project and their links
+# Starting from What You Have: start from your 305 project
-# Good Name
+# Choose a Good Name: write how you did that
-# Project is free and open source
+# State That the Project is Free
-# Features and Requirement list
+# Features and Requirements List
 # Development Status
+# Downloads
+# Version Control and Bug Tracker Access
+# Communications Channels
-# Download
+# Developer Guidelines
 # Documentation
+# Maintaining a FAQ
 # Developer Documentation
-# Communication Channel
-# Version Control and bug tracker access
-## Version Control
-## Bug/Issue Tracker
+# Demos, Screenshots, Videos, and Example Output
-# Developer Guidelines
+# Hosting
-## General Guidelines
-## Technical Guidelines
+# Codes of Conduct
-# Maintaining a FAQ
+# Announcing